Special Prosecution Book – Poland

-Special Prosecution Book-Poland (Sonderfahndungsbuch Polen, Specjalna księga Polaków ściganych listem gończym) was the proscription list prepared by the Germans immediately before the onset of war, that identified more than 61,000 members of Polish elites: activists, intelligentsia, scholars, actors, former officers, and prominent others, who were to be interned or shot on the spot upon their identification following the invasion.
+Special Prosecution Book – Poland (Sonderfahndungsbuch Polen, Specjalna księga Polaków ściganych listem gończym) was a list prepared by Nazi Germany immediately before the invasion of Poland containing more than 61,000 members of Polish elites: activists, intelligentsia, scholars, actors, former officers, and prominent others.
+Upon identification, they were to be arrested and turned over to Nazi authorities following the invasion.

 History

 For nearly two years before the invasion of Poland, between 1937 and 1939, the Sonderfahndungsbuch Polen was being secretly prepared in Germany.
-It was compiled by the "Zentralstelle IIP Polen" (Central Unit IIP-Poland) unit of the Geheime Staatspolizei or Gestapo ("Secret State Police") from the clandestine human intelligence supplied by members of German minority in Poland involved in the Volksdeutscher Selbstschutz who acted as fifth column.
+It was compiled by the "Zentralstelle IIP Polen" (Central Unit IIP-Poland) unit of the Geheime Staatspolizei or Gestapo ("Secret State Police") from clandestine human intelligence supplied by members of the German minority in Poland involved in the Volksdeutscher Selbstschutz who acted as fifth column.

 The Central Unit IIP-Poland was created by Reinhard Heydrich to co-ordinate the ethnic cleansing of all Poles in "Operation Tannenberg" and the Intelligenzaktion, two codenames for the extermination actions directed at the Polish people during the opening stages of World War II.

 Formally, the Intelligenzaktion was a second phase of Operation Tannenberg (Unternehmen Tannenberg), conducted by Heydrich's Sonderreferat.
 It lasted until January 1940 as the first part of the Generalplan Ost.
-In Pomerania alone, 36,000–42,000 Poles, including children, had been killed by the end of 1939.
+In Pomerania alone, 36,000–42,000 Poles, including children, had been murdered by the end of 1939.

 The list identified more than 61,000 members of Polish elite: activists, intelligentsia, scholars, actors, former officers, Polish nobility, Catholic priests, university professors, teachers, doctors, lawyers and even a prominent sportsman who had represented Poland in the Berlin Olympics in 1936.
-People in the Special Prosecution Book were either killed outright by the Einsatzgruppen or the Volksdeutscher Selbstschutz or sent to concentration camps and killed there.
+People in the Special Prosecution Book were either murdered outright by the Einsatzgruppen or the Volksdeutscher Selbstschutz or sent to concentration camps and murdered there.
 The German death squads, including Einsatzkommando 16 and EK-Einmann, fell under direct command of SS-Sturmbannführer Rudolf Tröger, with overall command by Reinhard Heydrich.

-The second and last edition of Sonderfahndungsbuch Polen in was published German and Polish in 1940 in occupied Kraków after the end of AB-Aktion (in German Ausserordentliche Befriedungsaktion).
+The second and last edition of Sonderfahndungsbuch Polen was published in German and Polish in 1940 in occupied Kraków after the end of AB-Aktion (in German Ausserordentliche Befriedungsaktion).
 Later lists were published under the name of Fahndungsnachweis.
 Only a small number of people on both lists managed to survive the German occupation.